rufus-lang/rufus/doc/spec.md

 mind.

 This specification is heavily influenced by [The Go Programming Language Specification](https://golang.org/ref/spec#Introduction).
-Many sections have been reproduced without changes and many other sections are modifications based on work created and shared by Google and used according to terms described in the [Creative Commons 3.0 Attribution License](https://creativecommons.org/licenses/by/3.0/).
+Several sections have been reproduced without changes and many other sections are modifications based on work created and shared by Google and used according to terms described in the [Creative Commons 3.0 Attribution License](https://creativecommons.org/licenses/by/3.0/).

 This specification is licensed under the [Creative Commons 3.0 Attribution